 Ask your child to draw or tell you what they are afraid of.
 When you know what your child is scared of, you can help them understand how you will keep your child safe.
 For example, if your child is afraid of the doctor, tell them you will come with them.
 If your child is fearful of the dark, give them a flashlight or a night light.

-Overprotecting your child leads to the anxiety becoming bigger.
-Gently pushing them out of their comfort zone looks like trying a new restaurant, using public transportation, introducing them to new people, or taking baby steps towards what is scaring them.
-Do not force it all at once; take your time and add levels.
+Overprotecting your child leads to anxiety becoming bigger.
+Gently pushing them out of their comfort zone looks like trying a new restaurant, using public transportation, introducing them to new people, or taking baby steps towards scaring them.
+Please do not force it all at once; take your time and add levels.

 Manage your anxiety and fears

 Children are tuned into their parent’s feelings and often model reactions that they see from adults.
 If you are afraid of spiders, your child might become frightened of spiders.

 Reframe your child’s negative thoughts in a child-friendly way

 You can ask your child what evidence they have for their negative thought and what alternatives are there for that thought.
 For example, “I am going to fail my test.”
 What evidence do you have you will fail?
 The alternative thought could be, “I will study for my exam and do what I can on it.”

 Help your child decompress.